f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

 iApps typically come in the form of a ``.tmpl`` file, which contains the content needed for the BIG-IP to utilize it as a Service framework.
-Different toolkits will install iApps in different ways, we'll be using the REST API in a raw form, so the contents of the file is what we need.
-As a result we need to ensure that the contents of the iApp are URL encoded to make sure the BIG-IP reads the payload correctly.
+Different toolkits will install iApps in different ways.
+We'll be using the REST API in a raw form, so the content of the file is what we need.
+As a result, we need to ensure that the content of the iApp is URL encoded to make sure the BIG-IP reads the payload correctly.
+This is specific for the iApp deployment over REST API.
 When using other tools like Ansible, the whole ``.tmpl`` file can be uploaded, removing the need for encoding.

 ..
 NOTE:: This lab work will be performed from
    ``Lab 2.2 - Deploying iApp Templates on BIG-IP`` folder in the Postman